NAD+ and Cellular Ageing

 NAD+ is the main coenzyme involved in energy production pathways within the mitochondria of our cells.
 Think of mitochondria as the powerhouses of our cells; they generate the energy we need to function.
 Mitochondrial dysfunction is a loss of efficiency within the mitochondria, and results in less production of ATP, our molecular unit of energy.
 This is characteristic of ageing, and all degenerative diseases, including neurological disease, CVD, diabetes and metabolic disease, and autoimmunity.

-Inflammation is a normal part of a healthy metabolism; however, instead of a normal spike and subsequent resolution of inflammation, our modern lifestyle tends to lead to chronic inflammation.
-Chronic inflammation has been implicated in early ageing (termed 'inflammaging') and is both a risk factor of and can worsen virtually every chronic disease.
-NAD+ reduces levels of inflammatory cytokines, the compounds involved in inflammation, by activating anti-inflammatory pathways and regulating the immune system.
+Inflammatory responses are a normal part of a healthy metabolism; however, instead of normal, transient increases in inflammatory responses, our modern lifestyle tends to lead to chronic responses.
+Chronic inflammation has been implicated in early ageing (termed 'inflammaging') and is both a risk factor for and exacerbation of virtually every chronic disease.
+Natural NAD+ in the body is involved in controlling the production of inflammatory cytokines and healthy immune responses.

 SLEEP

 NAD+ plays an important role in the regulation of circadian rhythms through its action on Sirtuins, which are proteins involved in cellular regulation.
 SIRT1 is one of the controllers of circadian rhythm and sleep via its regulation of wake-sleep neurotransmitters.
-The decline in NAD+ impacts our circadian rhythm and quality of sleep, and lack of sleep can worsen blood sugar control, inflammation, immunity and mood.
+The decline in NAD+ impacts our circadian rhythm and quality of sleep, and lack of sleep may lead to a worsening of metabolic control, emotional wellbeing, immune resilience and more.

 What Happens to NAD+ As We Age

-The loss of NAD+ as we age sets off a cascade of molecular events that contribute to slower metabolism and less resilience against cellular damage(1).
+The loss of NAD+ as we age is thought to set off a cascade of molecular events that contribute to slower metabolism and less resilience against cellular damage(1).
 One of the most significant consequences of declining NAD+ levels is impaired cellular energy production and an accumulation of harmful by-products known as free radicals.
-In simple terms, there’s a reduction in our cell’s ability to perform everyday tasks as they once did – on a cellular level, this may look like a reduced ability to repair damage, less energy production, and more inflammation.
-On an experiential level, it’s harder to hit the ground running following a night of drinking, recover from a cold, or rebound from a hard workout.
+In simple terms, there’s a reduction in our cell’s ability to perform everyday tasks as they once did – on a cellular level, this may look like a reduced ability to repair damage, less energy production, and an exacerbated inflammatory response.
+On an experiential level, it’s harder to hit the ground running following a stressful time at work, a night of drinking, to recover from a cold, or rebound from a hard workout, as examples.

-NAD+ depletion can also compromise the efficiency of our DNA repair mechanisms, which leaves cells more vulnerable to mutations and genomic instability.
-This in turn can fuel the development of various age-related diseases, such as cognitive decline, cancer, metabolic disorders, sarcopenia and frailty(3).
-These age-related diseases and the slowing of everyday tasks can be slowed down and even reversed by restoring NAD+ levels.
-According to Nature Reviews, targeting NAD+ metabolism could be the missing piece of the puzzle for extending both lifespan and healthspan(3).
+NAD+ depletion can also compromise the efficiency of our DNA repair mechanisms, which leaves cells more vulnerable to genomic instability.
+These repair mechanisms are important to maintain healthy ageing, and are implicated in the development of various age-related diseases, such as cognitive decline, metabolic disorders, sarcopenia and frailty(3).
+Studies suggest that restoring NAD+ metabolism may help slow cellular decline, and could be the missing piece of the puzzle for extending both lifespan and healthspan.
+(3)

 STRESS